7 Cold Sales Email Trust Building Tactics (Example Included!)

 Even if you’re just referencing the company name or industry, it will help you stand out from the blanket messages they receive.

 If you are doing outreach at scale, then company name or even industry is a decent starting point.
 However, nowadays, you need to one step further.

 Use a Business Domain

 If you do heavy cold emailing, I’d recommend purchasing an alternative domain and using that just for your cold emails.

-Be sure the domains forward to your main domain though so that when the prospective customer does their research, they’ll still be taken to your main website.
+Be sure the domains forward to your main domain though.
+That way when the prospective customer does their research, they’ll still be taken to your main website.

 Pro Tip: Keep it Short